 When travelling to Cheshire from London by train, you can use the Euston terminus, which accommodates arrivals and departures from different parts of the country.
 Enjoy picturesque views as you travel in style and comfort.

 Covering a distance of 243km, most journeys from London to Cheshire are over 2 hours long, while the fastest route takes only 1 hour and 56 minutes, depending on where in Cheshire you plan to disembark.
 A train from London to Chester, for example, takes 2 hours and 6 minutes.
 Journey times may take longer during holidays and on the weekends.
-There about 34 trains travelling to the county per day, operated by the following train companies: TransPennine Express, CrossCountry, Virgin Trains, and East Midlands Trains.
+There about 34 trains travelling to the county per day, operated by the following train companies: TransPennine Express, CrossCountry, Avanti West Coast, and East Midlands Railway.
 On train journeys from London to Cheshire, you’ll usually have to make at least one change.
 No sleeper services are available.

 Once in the county, you might choose to head onward to one of the nearby cities.
 You can travel from Cheshire to Manchester Piccadilly in 36 minutes or less, or from Cheshire to Manchester Oxford Road in 45 minutes (if travelling from Adlington train station).
 Train companies operating these routes include Northern Rail and TransPennine Express.